Over on the Facebook page I have posted an album of pictures relating to an interesting curiosity

 and Mini, Midi, Maxi

 ) and a single page for the Smurfs.

 Another Tintin-related entry are a couple of Achille Talon

 entries from Michel Regnier, under his pen-name of "Greg".
 Greg was editor of Tintin

 magazine, and also wrote the animated film, Tintin and the Lake of Sharks

-In addition, he provided Hergé with the script for Le Thermozéro
+In addition, Greg provided Hergé with the script for Le Thermozéro

 , an unfinished project.